-This pricing methodology sets out how AEMO will allocate its MAR for provision of prescribed shared transmission services over the 5-year regulatory period from 1 July 2022 to 30 June 2027.
-AEMO's MAR is calculated in accordance with AEMO's Revenue Methodology, which is published on AEMO's website3.
+This pricing methodology sets out how AEMO will allocate its MAR for provision of prescribed shared transmission services over the period from 1 July 2022 to 30 June 2027.
+AEMO's MAR is calculated in accordance with AEMO's Revenue Methodology, which is published on AEMO's website.